Willian199/dart_ddi/README.md

 ### Adding Multiple Class
 To add multiple class to a module at once, you can utilize the `addChildrenModules` method.

+- `child`: This refers to the type or qualifier of the subclasses that will be part of the module.
+Note that these are not instances, but rather types or qualifiers.
+- `qualifier` (optional): This parameter refers to the main class type of the module.
+It is optional and is used as a qualifier if needed.

 ```dart
 // Adding multiple modules at once.